 Monabello.com sells accessories for smartphones.
-This brand use the series of three abandoned cart emails.
+This brand use a series of three abandoned cart emails.
 The subject lines of Cart Recovery Series:

 - Still Shopping?
 You have items left in your cart

-- Do not miss!
-Your chosen items sell out very quickly
+- Don’t miss out!
+Your chosen items are selling out very quickly

-- Final reminder: what about those items in your cart?
+- Final reminder: what about the items in your cart?